Lab Report: Updates Keep Hanlon Facility on Cutting Edge

 The latest donation to the lab is just part of what that effort could look like.
 In July, Nvidia selected Stevens and the Hanlon lab as a CUDA research center.
 CUDA is Nvidia’s computing platform, which uses high-powered GPUs to improve analysis of financial data — critical in areas like risk management and high-frequency trading.
 The Hanlon lab was selected for the potential research provided by its high-tech trappings, including financial engineering projects that could change how calculations are done on Wall Street, as well as better and faster modeling of financial instruments to assess risk.

-Other universities have high-tech labs of their own, but Stevens’ stands apart, said Dr. Germán Creamer, a Howe School associate professor in quantitative finance, who played a role in the lab's development, leveraging some of his experience in working with hedge funds and financial service companies.
+Other universities have high-tech labs of their own, but Stevens’ stands apart, said Dr. Germán Creamer, an associate professor in quantitative finance at the School of Business, who played a role in the lab's development, leveraging some of his experience in working with hedge funds and financial service companies.

 The lab's history stretches back to 2002, and the creation of the financial engineering program at Stevens.
 Dr. Khaldoun Khashanah, a professor in the School of Systems and Enterprises who is the financial engineering director, said he and others who envisioned that program saw a financial lab as a necessary component, to keep Stevens' offerings on par with competitors like MIT.